ShahjalalShohag/Competitive-Programming-A-Complete-Guideline/README.md

   5. Go to ii.

   And of course, participate in every possible contests in every online judge.

-  That was my strategy.
-You can make your own that suits you well.

-  Best Wishes!

  - ### Topic List
     - [Categorized](https://docs.google.com/spreadsheets/d/1XSP_OsjzhdJfcvuOluUnwkoWKi9XCayEtWMsbh5yoeo/edit?fbclid=IwAR2JDGnBakUhRs-niPR2RdwCp010r18fB0bNhVcAdE32T29ewTK9bi5HaV0#gid=0)